AhlgrenT/AhlgrenT/README.md

 ### Hello 👋 My name is Theo.

 ## About me
-👨‍🎓 Computer Engineering Student set to graduate in the summer 2024.

-💻 I'm interested in backend development and low-level programming.
+👨‍🎓 I have a BSc. in Comp.
+Engineering and work as a software developer.

 ## Programming languagues
 #### Most experience
-Java, C, SQL, VHDL
+Java, C, SQL, VHDL, C++

 #### Some experience
 Python, Swift, TypeScript, JavaScript